Maldon Lease Extension - Free Consultation

 It may end up saving you thousands.

-Leasehold properties in Maldon with in excess of 100 years outstanding on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your premises.
+Leasehold premises in Maldon with more than one hundred years left on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
 In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and estate charges justify it.

 Lender Requirement